bcbell/playdates-kids-meals/README.md

 For security, the application requires users to login into the application through Google OAuth to access the  features.

+A non-logged in user is able to access a list of kid-friendly attractions, restaurants, and recipes.
+However, because this app is design for parents and families with children, security is of the up-most importance and users are required to login to access features such as the messageboard, playground of users, recommendations and reviews.

 __DEMO__

 For demo, visit http://kidsmeals.herokuapp.com/

 __Views__
 1. HTML Boilerplate